-All SEND pupils will have transition plans drawn up in the Summer term or during any other term, if there is to be a move to a new school, new class or phase or a SEND pupil is to be admitted to the school.
-The plan will detail the transition needs and time scale for that individual to ensure that; there is adequate informationsharing between the different settings and phases; the pupil has the right type of support to continue the progress made; and the pupil has the correct preparation to settle in well to the new environment.
+All pupils with SEND will have transition plans drawn up in the Summer term or during any other term, if there is to be a move to a new school, new class or phase or a pupil with SEND is to be admitted to the school.
+The plan will detail the transition needs and the time scale for that individual to ensure that there is adequate information sharing between the different settings and phases; the pupil has the right type of and time scale for that individual to ensure that; there is adequate informationsharing between the different settings and phases; the pupil has the right type of support to continue the progress made; and the pupil has the correct preparation to settle in well to the new environment.

-All records will be transferred to the new setting by the SENDCO and Class teacher.
-The SENDCO and class teacher will liaise with the sending/receiving school or setting of SEND pupils that are being admitted to the school's roll.
+All records will be transferred to the new setting by the SENCO and Class teacher.
+The SENCO and class teacher will liaise with the sending/receiving school or setting of SEND pupils that are being admitted to the school's roll.
 A meeting may be arranged with parents and previous staff and a transition plan drawn up to help new pupils who are beginning our school.
-Outside agencies advice and specialist help may be used to support transition for some SEND pupils when necessary.
+Outside agencies' advice and specialist help may be used to support transition for some pupils with SEND when necessary.

 Home visits take place where a child has not accessed any previous educational provision (e.g. private day nursery, child minder, play group).
 This is particularly the case for children joining our Nursery and Reception classes.
-On the home visit, if parents mention any SEND concerns or teachers sense any concerns, a second visit may be offered when the (SENDCO) may come to the home, observe the child and chat with parents to ensure we have a clear understanding of a pupil's needs and arrange the correct provision, prior to the child joining us.
+On the home visit, if parents mention any SEND concerns or teachers sense any concerns, a second visit may be offered when the SENCo may come to the home, observe the child and chat with parents to ensure we have a clear understanding of a pupil's needs and arrange the correct provision, prior to the child joining us.